derekmerck/OrthancDocker/README.md

 ## Overview

 Orthanc is developed and maintained by Sébastien Jodogne.
 Full documentation is available in the [Orthanc Book](http://book.orthanc-server.com/users/docker.html).

-This branch builds the most recent default/mainline release version of Orthanc.
+This repo is a fork of Sébastien Jodogne's [OrthancDocker](https://github.com/jodogne/OrthancDocker) project.
+The new `xarch` branch builds images for the most recent default/mainline release version of Orthanc.
+These images are manifested per modern Docker.io guidelines so that an appropriately architected image can be will automatically selected for a given tag depending on the pulling architecture.

 ## Use It

-These images are manifested per modern Docker.io guidelines so that an appropriately architected image can be will automatically selected for a given tag depending on the pulling architecture.

 Images can be pulled from: